canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/METHODS.md

 Participants were recruited from the Dartmouth College and surrounding community.

 All participants provided their informed consent at the beginning of the study.
 The study was approved by the institutional review board of Dartmouth College.
+113 subjects were scanned, of which 112 had T1w images available with cortical reconstructions for use in this analysis.

 PainGen and SpaceTop Imaging data acquisition: